-The particular route of the Lares trek we take is not commonly frequented, allowing you to hike through picturesque mountain scenery, glaciers and cloud-forest valleys without any disturbances.
-This trek offers you a rare peek into authentic Andean culture, and of course, a visit to the legendary Machu Picchu.
+The Quechua culture began with the rise of the Inca empire and has persisted to modern times, with one in four of all Peruvians speaking the Quechua language today.
+This trek will take you through traditional, predominantly Quechua-speaking villages that have maintained strong textile traditions passed down by their Inca ancestors.
+You will have the opportunity to learn about traditional weaving practices, spiritual beliefs, and local customs still observed by Andean communities today.
+The route of the Lares trek we take is not commonly frequented, allowing you to hike through picturesque mountain scenery, glaciers and cloud-forest valleys without any disturbances.
+This trek offers you a rare peek into authentic Andean culture and of course, a visit to the legendary Machu Picchu.

 Today will be much easier than the first day as the majority of our hike will be downhill, except for our first two hours.
 We will be covering 13km/ 8.1mi from Puyoc to the traditional weaving village of Cuncani.
 We will start by climbing up two hours to the tallest point of our trek, the Sicllakasa pass, at 4830m/ 15,380ft.
 From there, we will begin our long descent towards Cuncani, passing the Yanacocha, Blackwater, Laguna where we will eat a hearty lunch.
 We will pass many locals, dressed in traditional bright red clothing.
 As we walk, we will teach you about the unique customs and culture specific to the Cuncani community and also teach you a few Quechua phrases you can use to converse with locals.

 - Walking Distance: 11 km/ 6.8mi